Alice-XinZhang/Alice-XinZhang.github.io/_pages/about.md

 Academic Services
 -------

-Service as a reviewer for the following conferences:
+e.g. Service as a reviewer for the following conferences:
 - NeurIPS 2025

 Experiences